ryancdickson/staging/docs/BR.md

 #### 4.3.1.3 Linting of issued Certificates

-CAs MAY use a Linting process to test each issued Certificate.
+Prior to $DATE_1, CAs MAY use a Linting process to test each issued Certificate.

+Effective $DATE_1, the CA SHALL maintain automated closed-world profile linting rules enforcing each Certificate Profile disclosed in Section 7.1 of its CP/CPS, and SHALL use an automated Linting process to test 100% of issued Certificates for technical conformity with their applicable disclosed Certificate Profile.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate